bwalzer4/H1N1-Flu-Vaccine/README.md

 and 2 are numerical.
 The dataset includes two response variables which are binary and represent whether or not respondents reported having received a H1N1 vaccine or a seasonal flu vaccine.

-Figure 1 displays
+Figure 1 and Figure 2 display
-the proportion of respondents who received the H1N1 and seasonal flu vaccines.
+the proportion of respondents who received the H1N1 and seasonal flu vaccines respectively.
 Only 21% of respondents received the H1N1 vaccine, while 47% received the seasonal flu vaccine.